e3prom/rVRRPd/README.md

 * The Client API only authorize queries from users listed in the `users` list under the `[api]` section.
   * You can generate users passwords lines using the [`rvrrpd-pw`](https://github.com/e3prom/rVRRPd/tree/client-api/utils/rvrrpd-pw) utility.

-Finally run the executable you just built using the command-line parameter `-m1`, to start the daemon in foreground mode:
+Finally run the executable using the command-line parameter `-m1`, to start the daemon in foreground mode:
 ```bash
 $ sudo rvrrpd -m1 -c conf/rvrrpd.conf
 Starting rVRRPd